hololee/coarse-to-fine-segmentation-labelling/README.md

 # CFS-Label: A Pixel-Level Coarse-to-Fine Segmentation Labelling Algorithm

+## Abstract

+Fine segmentation labelling tasks are time consuming and typically require a great deal of manual labor.
+This paper presents a novel method for efficiently creating pixel-level fine segmentation labelling that significantly reduces the amount of necessary human labor.
+The proposed method utilizes easily produced multiple and complementary coarse labels to build a complete fine label via supervised learning.
+The primary label among the coarse labels is the manual label, which is produced with simple contours or bounding boxes that roughly encompass an object.
+All others coarse labels are complementary and are generated automatically using existing computer algorithms.
+Fine labels can be rapidly created during the supervised learning of such coarse labels.
+In the experimental study, the proposed technique achieved a fine label IOU (intersection of union) of 92% in segmenting our newly constructed bean field dataset.
+The proposed method also achieved 95% and 92% mean IOU when tested on publicly available agricultural CVPPP and CWFID datasets, respectively.
+Our proposed method of segmentation also achieved a mean IOU of 81% when it was tested on our newly constructed paprika disease dataset, which includes multiple categories.

 This repo only explains the mechanism of [this paper](http://)
 Just core scripts are extracted by origin project.